fwpnetwork/annlat/README.md

     r.add('This last word of this sentence is ', {object: 'cyan', options: {style: 'color:cyan'}})

 Syntax for word-options: a hash with key-value pair for object and options.

-For now options are treated as html options for tags, but with time we can add some styles, so appearance of the concept could be dramatically adjusted.
+For now options are treated as html options for tags, but with time we can add some styles, so appearance of the concept could be adjusted dramatically.
-You can explicitly pass an html tag you want to use, see Hint paragraph below.
+You can explicitly pass an html tag you want to use, see Hints paragraph below.

 ### Hints